vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/frequently-asked-questions.md

 * **How do I upgrade to the latest version?**{ #latest-version-upgrade }

   For a detailed guide on how to upgrade to the latest version, navigate to the [Releases and Migrations](/getting-started/releases-and-migrations/) page.
-In addition, lll required changes are noted in the **Upgrade Guide** of all releases.
+In addition, all required changes are noted in the **Upgrade Guide** of all releases.

   **Releases**: